Developmental Program

 A professional new works lab for playwrights in North & South Carolina

 A premiere, professional new works development program for playwrights residing in North and South Carolina.
-The Carolina Playwrights Lab provides a robust set of tools and space for playwrights to dig deep and develop their work in the journey toward to full production.
+CPL offers a pivotal step in the journey to full production, equipping playwrights with the tools, space, and support to dig deep and fully develop their work.

 The 2026 CPL will develop two full-length, original plays over three weeks, with two staged-reading presentations of each play for public audiences.